-- Establish or review an Emergency Action Plan that considers prevention, emergency response, evacuation criterion, disaster recovery and key personnel.
-Contact the Business Continuity Coordinator with any questions. - Designate an Emergency Coordinator and Emergency Action Team.
+- Establish or review an Emergency Action Plan that considers prevention, emergency response, evacuation criterion, disaster recovery and key personnel. - Designate an Emergency Coordinator and Emergency Action Team.
 Schedule meetings and drills to ensure members know their roles and responsibilities. - Review your Emergency Action Plan with the local authorities and get to know your community safety plan. - Confirm that you can receive the local NOAA radio frequency.
 The National Weather Service uses NOAA Weather Radio to deliver critical information and storm updates. - Detail communication procedures for staff, vendors, and clients.
 Maintain a current list of key contacts with telephone numbers and addresses.
 Keep a copy accessible offsite. - Ensure there are available power sources for cellular or satellite phones for essential personnel.